oneclick/rubyinstaller2/README.md

 - Download and install the latest RubyInstaller2: https://github.com/larskanis/rubyinstaller2/releases

-That's enough to use pure Ruby gems or fat binary gems for x64-mingw32 or x86-mingw32.
+That's already enough to use pure Ruby gems or fat binary gems for x64-mingw32 or x86-mingw32.
 In order to build gems with C-extensions from the sources, MSYS2 development tools and MINGW compilers are required.
-They can be downloaded and installed per `ridk install` command.
+They can be downloaded and installed as part of the installation wizard or later per `ridk install` command.

+### The `ridk` command
-`ridk` is a cmd/powershell script which can be used to install MSYS2 components and to issue MSYS commands like `pacman`.
+`ridk` is a cmd/powershell script which can be used to install MSYS2 components, to issue MSYS commands like `pacman` or to set environment variables for using MSYS2 development tools from the running shell.
 See `ridk help` for further options:
 ```sh
     Usage: